-The Nebraska Association of Home and Community Health Agencies (NAHCHA) represents the interests and concerns of home health providers in the state of Nebraska.
+The Nebraska Home Care Association represents the interests and concerns of home health, home care, private duty, hospice and palliative care providers in the state of Nebraska.
 Nebraska home care services are provided by home health agencies, hospices, homemaker and home care aide agencies, staffing and private-duty agencies, and medical equipment and supplies, pharmaceuticals and drug infusion therapy companies.
 Health and social services are delivered at home to recovering, disabled, chronically or terminally ill adults and children in need of medical, nursing, social or therapeutic treatment and/or assistance.

 Member Spotlight: Jessica Gerdes

 Name: Jessica Gerdes

 Company/Organization: Good Samaritan Society Home Care of Southeast Nebraska

 Education: Bachelor of Science in Nursing with a minor in Business

 Family: Spouse: James, Kids: Braden 11, Ava-9, Mia-7, and Nash 4

 Hobbies: Running, taking walks with kids, having friends over for cookouts